Are you a property owner looking to hire the right commercial leasing team for your property?

 3. Do you have any conflicts of interest?

-But, a conflict only exists if there are competing availabilities or comparable rent rolls on the horizon.
-For example, if your building has 20% vacancy today, but the competitive property is fully leased for the next five years, it is unlikely to cause a conflict.
-In smaller markets most larger brokerage firms lease competing properties so it’s important to ask the following questions below to have full transparency.
+For instance, if your building currently has a 20% vacancy while the competitive property is fully leased for the next five years, the conflict is unlikely.
+In smaller markets, larger brokerage firms often lease competing properties.

 • What properties do you currently represent?